AhmetAzizov/Console-IPv4-Calculator/README.md

 class professor using a computer program, and leverage my jAVA skills along the way.

-This is a simple calculator which calculates the range, subnet mask, network address, and other parameters of the entered network depending on its user size.
+This is a simple calculator which calculates the range, subnet mask, network address, and other parameters of the entered network in IPv4 format depending on its user size.

 For now, this project can be tested by running the source file using IntelliJ IDEA or a similar IDE.